caltechlibrary/baler/README.md

 ## Usage

 Baler’s behavior is controlled by the `bad-link-reporter.yml` workflow file.
-There are two aspects of the behavior: (a) the events that cause Baler to run, and (b) the characteristics that can be controlled by configuration parameters set in the workflow file.
+There are two aspects of the behavior: (a) events that cause Baler to run, and (b) characteristics that can be controlled by setting  parameter values in the workflow file.

 ### Triggers that cause workflow execution